The Commonplace

 Key Points

-• Policy shock: CAFTA (treated as an exogenous shock that reduced regional trade policy uncertainty).
+• Quasi‑natural experiment: CAFTA’s establishment provides an exogenous policy shock that changed regional trade policy uncertainty.

-• Heterogeneity: stronger third‑country spillovers for medium and large enterprises; weaker responses among micro/small firms due to financing constraints, lower innovation capacity, and limited international market information.
+• Firm heterogeneity: spillover/import gains are concentrated among medium and large enterprises; micro and small firms respond weakly due to financing constraints, lower innovation capacity, and limited market information access.

 Data & Methods